aws/eks-charts/stable/aws-load-balancer-controller/README.md

 - Application Load Balancers to satisfy Kubernetes ingress objects
 - Network Load Balancers in IP mode to satisfy Kubernetes service objects of type LoadBalancer with NLB IP mode annotation

+## Security updates
+**Note**: Deployed chart does not receive security updates automatically.
+You need to manually upgrade to a newer chart.

 ## Prerequisites
 - Kubernetes 1.9+ for ALB, 1.20+ for NLB IP mode
 - IAM permissions